nicholasrmccracken/canvas-course-file-sync/README.md

-# CarmenCards
+# CarmenCargo

-An application that allows students to create quizzes and flashcards directly from their course content in Canvas.
-Students can review material using interactive flashcards from the command line.
+A command-line tool that automates the download and organization of course files from Canvas.
+Students can always have the latest course materials neatly organized on their local machine, making file management effortless.
+With CarmenCargo, focus on learning while your course files are delivered directly to you!

 ## Table of Contents